 The Birth of Tyre Girl

-My first marathon was Singapore, 2006.
-As I was training for a Polar expedition and needed an incentive to train with a tyre, dragging a tyre in a marathon seemed to be the most obvious solution.
-So I picked up running at that point in time, after only ever having run about 5 miles as my longest distance.
+In 2006, I began training for a Polar expedition and needed an incentive to train with a tyre.
+Pulling a tyre in a marathon seemed to be the most obvious solution, so I booked into the Singapore marathon (Dec 2006), after only ever having run about 5 miles as my longest distance.

-Due to the quirky nature of a gal pulling a tyre in a marathon, I thought I could at the very least make people more aware of the impact they were making on their society so I began my campaign to highlight the importance of conservation and sustainability.
-A tyre symbolises the energy and resources required to take us from A to B as quickly as possible.
-In 2007, I got into the New York marathon and my trusty tyre Ted came along with me and then in 2008 I attempted to drag 2 tyres in the Singapore marathon.
+Due to the quirky nature of a gal pulling a tyre in a marathon, I thought I could at the very least make people more aware of the impact they were making on their society so I began a subtle campaign to highlight the amount of trash we produce.
+In 2007, I got into the New York marathon and my trusty tyre Ted came along with me.
+Then in 2008 I attempted to drag 2 tyres in the Singapore marathon.
 The humidity and heat nearly finished me off!

-In Singapore I am supporting ACRES, a charity that rescues and campaigns for animal welfare.
+ACRES, a Singaporean charity that rescues and campaigns for animal welfare.
 If you want to donate to this charity, you can do so via giving

 There is always something we can do to change our world......